Skip links

 Antibiotics can temporarily control bacterial spread but don’t remove infected tissue inside the tooth.
 Definitive treatment requires disinfecting and sealing the canals via root canal therapy.

-Don't wait tooth infections can escalate quickly!
+Don't wait.
+Tooth infections can escalate quickly!

 A tooth infection is a serious oral health risk that demands expert care without delay.
 If you suspect you need root canal therapy or another endodontic procedure, contact Liv Endodontics immediately.